 A step by step programme to teach functional scissor skills

 Supporting Scissor Skill Development is a programme designed by occupational therapist Kim Griffin to help to children develop functional scissor skills.
 It is available as an online package.
 The programme is suitable for children from age three.
 It provides a sequential set of activities and worksheets to help children lean how to hold scissors correctly and cut various shapes.
+The programme is now only available within the GriffinOT membership.

 A step by step programme to teach functional scissor skills

 Supporting Scissor Skill Development is a programme designed by occupational therapist Kim Griffin to help to children develop functional scissor skills.
 It is available as an online package.
 The programme is suitable for children from age three.
 It provides a sequential set of activities and worksheets to help children lean how to hold scissors correctly and cut various shapes.
+The programme is now only available within the GriffinOT membership.

 What is Supporting Scissor Skill Development all about?